Last updated: Jul 27, 2020 12:06

 - The status line and the preview frames are displayed for all tests included in the test set.

 Where do you go from here

-Click the top part of the preview frame to go to the single test report for the specific test run.
+In a cross-report, you can click a preview frame to open the single test report for that specific test run.
 When you access the single test report from the Custom Cross Report view, the STR includes a return button that links back to the Cross Report view, as shown in the following figure.
-When Smart Reporting identifies a test set, the return button goes back to the test-specific cross report.
+When Smart Reporting identifies a test set, the return button brings you back to the test-specific cross report.